 - The Golden Gate Highlands National Park outside Clarens has beautiful sandstone rock formations.

-The main feature of the Eastern Cape is its magnificent coastline.
-Added to the diverse coastal experiences are more than 60 state-owned game reserves and over 30 private game farms, which collectively cover an area greater than the Kruger National Park.
+The Eastern Cape boasts a magnificent coastline that is complemented by more than 60 state-owned game reserves and over 30 private game farms, which collectively cover an area greater than the Kruger National Park.

-- To the north-west of Graaff-Reinet lies the Valley of Desolation.
-The valley is a national monument within the Karoo Nature Reserve, formed millions of years ago by weathering erosion.
+- To the north-west of Graaff-Reinet lies the Valley of Desolation, which is a national monument within the Karoo Nature Reserve that was formed millions of years ago by weathering erosion.